State aid refused due to the status of an undertaking in difficulty. How is it established?

 Identification of UiD signals for companies affected by the COVID-19 crisis

 If aid that is granted as State support measures for companies hit by the COVID-19 crisis, the UiD signals tested can depend on the applicant’s category (micro, small, medium-sized or large enterprise).
 In addition, there is one significant difference: test is performed as at 31.12.2019 (which may be not the last submitted annual report).
-If an applicant has at least one of UiD signals as at 31.12.2019 and if data has not improved from 01.01.2020 until 30.06.2021 and the UiD conditions are not eliminated, the company is recognised as an undertaking in difficulty, which means that it cannot apply for aid.
+If an applicant has at least one of UiD signals as at 31.12.2019 and if data has not improved from 01.01.2020 until 30.06.2021 and the UiD conditions are not eliminated, the company is recognized as an undertaking in difficulty, which means that it cannot apply for aid.

 Recent Posts